 - Shifting in door and window frames so that they do not close properly

-Should I be concerned if a sinkhole develops in my neighbor’s yard?
+Should you be concerned if a sinkhole develops in your neighbor’s yard?

 While sinkholes can appear in sets, this is fairly rare.
 The bedrock under the surface of land in Florida is honeycombed with cavities, but most will not collapse during our lifetime.
 If you inspect your property for any soft areas or sinking, this is probably sufficient to dispel such concerns.
 In most cases, you will not need to be concerned unless it is a large sinkhole that overlaps your property.

-Can a sinkhole be caused by frequent watering of my property because it lowers the water table level?
+Can a sinkhole be caused by frequent watering of your property because it lowers the water table level?